Perfection of planned layout is achieved only by institutions on the point of collapse.

 • A Professional Summary, to recapitulate your skills and necessary contributions.

-• Resume Key Skills, to increase the chances of an ATS shortlisting your resume
+• Resume Key Skills, to increase the chances of an ATS shortlisting your standard resume

 • Your Employment History, to showcase your accomplishments and experiences throughout your career.
 It includes the names, locations, and descriptions of the employer, followed by your job title and dates.